10 Cut Flower Garden Ideas

-Choose native flowers for a display which will be naturally suited to your local climate.
-This is helpful to beneficial pollinators, and reduces the environmental impact of transporting flowers from other climates.
+Choose native flowers for a display that will be naturally suited to your local climate.
+This is helpful to beneficial pollinators and reduces the environmental impact of transporting flowers from other climates.
 Kangaroo paw, everlasting daisies, banksia and grevillea are just a few of the thousands of plants native to Australia which can be grown for their flowers.

 9. Go Global

 Theming your cut flower selection on a particular continent can make for bouquets of quite unusual looking flowers.
 Focus on Mediterranean plants from Europe such as Lavender and Agapanthus, or try some of the large flowering shrubs from across Africa such as pincushions (Leucospermum spp.) and Leucadendron for their showy bracts.